open/close all folders

-- Sakura's parents were finally seen and named in the sixth Shippuden movie and an anime episode tying in with it.
+- Sakura's parents were unseen for a decade (though her mother's voice was heard in the second episode), but finally shown and named in the sixth Shippuden movie, along with an anime episode tying in with it.
 As the manga's author was involved with the story and character designs of said movie, those names and appearances can probably be considered canon.

-- Sailor Mercury's mother in Sailor Moon.
+- Sailor Mercury's mother.
 It got to the point where she has to go to the airport to leave for America and her mother isn't there with her and nobody even comments on it.

 - Pretty much ALL the Sailor Senshi who aren't orphans have this problem, except for Usagi.
 In the manga, Sailor Mercury is one of the very few aversions to the trope, where both her mother AND father are shown sympathetically despite being divorced.

 - A few cases in Saki.

 - Saki and Teru's mother has never been seen yet.

 - Nodoka's father has so far made only two appearances, but her mother, whose job is the reason why Nodoka keeps changing schools, has never appeared.

 - Touka occasionally mentions her father, but he has never been seen.